nixys/nxs-backup/README.md

 # nxs-backup

 nxs-backup is a tool compatible  with the most popular GNU/Linux distributions.
-It using for creating backups, uploading them to external storages and rotates them according to specified rules.
+It's using for creating backups, uploading them to external storages and rotates them according to specified rules.

 ## Introduction